 The B2B sales funnel corresponds to the buyer's journey and serves as a visualization of the proximity or likelihood of a prospect making a purchase by identifying the cognitive or emotional phases that the prospect goes through in the buying process.
 The B2B sales approach involves several factors, including the seller's competence, the effectiveness of the sales process, the fit of the product, the alternatives available, and the buyer's purchasing power and willingness to adopt.
 There are an overwhelming number of B2B sales frameworks and methodologies to choose from.
 To determine if a specific B2B sales technique or sales sequence has a positive impact on a business, sales organizations identify and measure key performance indicators (KPIs).

 Outside sales professionals often operate outside of an office because they meet with potential customers or show up at an event.
 On the other hand, inside sales professionals interact with customers remotely via cold calling, email, and video conferencing.
 Inside sales professionals can close deals without even meeting their customers in person.
-Business-to-business (B2B) transactions and large corporate accounts are common for manufacturing companies.
+Recently, however, the line between inside and outside sales has begun to blur as outside sales reps begin to use the same communication technologies as well as engagement strategies preferred by inside sales professionals.